- CBD QUIZ

-THC-O is a hemp-derivative, but it isn't naturally extracted like CBD or CBG.
+THC-O is a hemp derivative, but it isn't naturally extracted like CBD or CBG.
 Instead, THC-O is made through a process called isomerization, or the process of transforming one cannabinoid into another.
 This process is perfectly safe when carried out by an experienced cannabinoid technician, but it can produce issues for less experienced manufacturers.
 This is why many of the THC-O products on the market are sub-par and potentially unsafe.

 Because of THC-O’s unique molecular structure, it has a stronger affinity for CB1 receptors in the body.
 This means that it's much more potent, producing a stronger high.
 For some people, especially those who are prone to experiencing anxiety or paranoia with high THC doses, this may impose an increased risk.

-Of course, many of the side effects of THC-O are dose dependent, meaning you can reduce your risk of adverse reactions by understanding how to properly dose your THC-O product of choice.
+Of course, many of the side effects of THC-O are dose-dependent, meaning you can reduce your risk of adverse reactions by understanding how to properly dose your THC-O product of choice.
 Read “How Much THC-O Should I Take?” to learn more.

-Most of what we know about THC-O’s potential side effects come from what we know about Delta-9-THC.
+Most of what we know about THC-O’s potential side effects comes from what we know about Delta-9-THC.
 After all, the two are incredibly similar in function, so it’s fair to believe that they have a similar safety profile.
 Just like traditional THC, the side effects associated with THC-O are generally thought to be rare and mild.

 Some of the most common side effects associated with THC-O include:

-The side effects of THC-O may be dose dependent, and the most severe side effects are generally linked to over-consumption of THC-O. Truly, the most severe risks of consuming THC-O come from the possibility of consuming a low-quality or contaminated THC-O product.
+The side effects of THC-O may be dose-dependent, and the most severe side effects are generally linked to over-consumption of THC-O. Truly, the most severe risks of consuming THC-O come from the possibility of consuming a low-quality or contaminated THC-O product.

 It’s also possible, although more rare, that you encounter products made with dangerous synthetic cannabinoids, like K2.
-These substances are illegal, but are cheap to produce and induce prominent psychoactive effects, so they are sometimes used by shady manufacturers to imitate THC products.
+These substances are illegal but are cheap to produce and induce prominent psychoactive effects, so they are sometimes used by shady manufacturers to imitate THC products.